 Restaurants in New York have been hit hard by the pandemic, despite the fact that eateries can remain open for takeout and delivery.
 Some of them have laid off their staff, others decided to temporarily close, yet support their employees.
 One of those places that was paying all their workers while remaining closed was B&H Kosher Dairy Restaurant in the East Village.
 In exciting news, tomorrow May 16th, the beloved Second Avenue institution will re-open again for takeout and delivery from 9 AM to 9 PM, six days a week.
-The restaurant is initially taking orders by phone, and payments are by cash only, but will be adding a delivery app and begin accepting credit cards in the next few days.
+The restaurant is currently taking orders by phone and accepts cash and credit cards.
+They are in the process of adding a delivery app.
 Please watch their Instagram and Facebook pages for updates

 Photo by Gerrit Sievert

 B&H celebrated it 80th birthday in 2018, and its welcoming old-time spirit as well as phenomenal menu remain the same: Eastern European Jewish comfort food is being served and stories being told in a loving atmosphere of this tiny neighborhood gem.
 “They preserve a slice of New York that has vanished for the most part,” wrote a fan who nominated the restaurant for the Village Award in 2017, which it eventually received.
 The Village Awards presented by the Greenwich Village Society for Historic Preservation recognize the very special people, places, businesses, and organizations that make a significant contribution to the quality of life in Greenwich Village, the East Village, and NoHo.